Space: 1999: Making of Series 2

-Production Designer Keith Wilson stated in an interview in Destination: Moonbase Alpha that he was always being ordered by Producer Fred Freiberger to make sets smaller, taking away the expansive (and expensive) look of the first series' interiors.
-Freiberger was very budget-conscious and, despite press releases to the contrary, the production team was working with less money this series.
-If there had been a budget increase, the 'stagflation' economy of the 1970s would have cancelled it out.
-When interviewed, many of the actors state they were asked to accept less money, including Landau and Bain (who were the only ones with enough clout to be able to refuse).
+Production designer Keith Wilson stated in an interview in Destination: Moonbase Alpha that he was always being ordered by Freiberger to make sets smaller, taking away the expansive (and expensive) look of the first series' interiors.
+Freiberger was very budget-conscious and, press releases to the contrary, the production team was working with less money this series.

 Freiberger emphasised action-adventure in Year Two stories to the exclusion of metaphysical themes explored in Year One.
 Of Year One, he commented, "They were doing the show as an English show, where there was no story, with the people standing around and talking.
 In the first show I did, I stressed action as well as character development, along with strong story content, to prove that 1999 could stand up to the American concept of what an action-adventure show should be."
-Since Year One was quite serious in tone, one of Freiberger's ways to accomplish this objective was to inject humour into Year Two stories whenever possible, but much of it seemed to the more vocal fans to be forced, especially at the conclusion of an episode, where the Alphans were seen as jovial and light-hearted despite whatever violent or tragic events might have previously befallen them.
-Freiberger had appropriated this approach from Star Trek; the endings of many of that show's episodes featured an upbeat discussion among the cast of the lessons learned during the episode and closing on a joke; this approach was copied for Space: 1999 with Koenig, Verdeschi, Russell, Carter and Maya enjoying a laugh in the Command Center.
-Given Landau's intensity and the brooding nature of the Koenig character, the approach did not fit the series.